garethpaul/TweepTracker/README.md

 Fabric.app via Fabric.io to setup this project.

-Please use the app to walk through adding the TwitterKit.
+Please use the app to walk through adding the TwitterKit and Crashlytics.

 Reach out to support@fabric.io with questions..